celphase/eto/readme.md

 ### eto-updater

-Place in target directory along with the package zip and run.
+Place the executable in a target directory, along with the package zip, and run.
-Updater automatically finds the package and applies.
+The updater automatically finds the package and applies it to the current directory.

 ## License